China July data to give clues on recovery strength, more stimulus

 Beijing will only relax nationwide property market controls as a "last resort", though some regions will continue to ease such curbs, she added.

-Low inflation will continue to offer the government more room to maneuver its monetary policy if needed.
+Low inflation will continue to offer the government more room to manoeuvre its monetary policy if needed.

 Annual growth in the consumer price index was seen steady at 2.3 percent in July, way below the annual target of 3.5 percent, the poll showed.